Sudigadu

 Sudigadu is a 2012 Indian Telugu-language parody film directed by Bhimaneni Srinivasa Rao and produced by Chandrasekhar D Reddy under Arundathi Movies.
 It is the remake of C. S. Amudhan's debut Tamil film Tamizh Padam.
 The film stars Allari Naresh and Monal Gajjar.
 Allari Naresh plays double roles in this movie as father and son.

-The film was released on 24 August 2012, The film received mixed reviews, who appreciated comical performances of the cast, humor, and drama, but criticized for screenplay, unrealistic situations, narration, and Rao's direction.
-Sudigadu emerged as a major success collecting a distributors' share of ₹22 crore at the box office.
+The film was released on 24 August 2012 and received positive reviews, which appreciated the cast's comical performances (particularly Naresh), humor, and drama, but criticized the screenplay, unrealistic situations, narration, and Rao's direction.
+Sudigadu emerged as a major success, grossing over ₹43 crore at the box office with a distributors' share of ₹22 crore.
+It emerged as the highest-grossing film in Allari Naresh's career.

 Plot

 Kamesh and his wife become the proud parents of a dynamic and powerful new baby who is born with a six pack body.
 Just when the baby is born, Thikkal Reddy comes in as the villain in search of his enemy who runs into New Born Baby's room.
 He prays to god to save him and hides in the room.
 The New Born Baby does urination for a long time which leads to the death of Thikkal Reddy's elder son and he becomes a sworn enemy of the baby.
 To save the baby from Thikkal Reddy, Kamesh gets his mother to escape to Hyderabad.
 The baby grows up into Siva, a powerful and dynamic young guy with seemingly invincible powers like a Telugu Cinema hero.

 Siva can make bullets stop, challenge time and even make Posani Krishna Murali speak intelligently.
 On a side note, Siva meets Priya over the course of time and falls in love with her.
 Thikkal Reddy's gang members keep hunting for Siva and he decides to fight back.
 He also faces resistance from the mysterious Don D.

 He fights them all with his powers and it is revealed that he is Siva Manohar I.P.S., a Young Cop in Undercover Operation.
 He has all the villains dead and when it comes to Don D, it is none other than his Grand Mother.
 She does so as to elevate Siva as a powerful hero and herself as a Don.
 At the court both are Exonerated and Siva is promoted as D.G.P. of Andhra Pradesh.